mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/release-notes/2.0.0/index.md

 ### Support for Kubernetes 1.22 and Kubeflow 1.5

-Kaptain 2.0 now comes with Kubeflow 1.5 and supports Kubernetes 1.22
+Kaptain 2.0 comes with Kubeflow 1.5, which includes expanded user control over mounted volumes, increased visibility into idle notebooks, UI improvements, and improvements to hyperparameter tuning.
+Kaptain 2.0 also supports Kubernetes 1.22 which contains upstream improvements such as security enhancements.

 ### Bundle size reduction